abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([  -1, 2000,   -1,    7])

-!!!
-Info ""
 If you want a copy of the data, you need to use the `copy` method:

 ```py
 another_slice = a[2:6].copy()